Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Common Atoms Mixture Model

-Suppose we have $S$ datasets $(\bX_{s,i},Y_{s,i})$, $s=1,2,\dots,S$, with patients $i=1,\dots,n_{s}$ associated with a $p$-dimensional covariate vector $\bX_{s,i}=(X_{s,i,1},\dots,X_{s,i,p})\trans$ and a corresponding response $Y_{s,i}$.
+Suppose we have $S$ datasets $(\bX_{s,i},Y_{s,i})$, $s=1,2,\dots,S$, comprising $p$-dimensional covariate vectors $\bX_{s,i}=(X_{s,i,1},\dots,X_{s,i,p})\trans$ and corresponding responses $Y_{s,i}$ associated with patients $i=1,\dots,n_{s}$.
 In this article, we assume the responses to be univariate.
 Let $s=1$ refer to the arm for the (new) experimental therapy, and $s=2,\dots,S$ denote the RWD datasets.
 Focusing on the motivating GBM application, we elaborate the model for $S=2$ with a single RWD set.
-For multiple historical datasets, i.e., when $S>2$, we would merge them and consider the merged data set to be a single RWD with increased heterogeneity as illustrated in Section \ref{sm subsec:mult_hist} of the supplementary materials.
-For each data set $s$, we denote the sets of covariates and responses by $\bX_{s}$ and $\bY_{s}$, respectively.
-For a valid evaluation of treatment effects, it is then important to verify equivalent patient populations, i.e., matching distributions of $\bX_{s,i}$ under $s=1$ versus $s=2$, or to otherwise adjust for any detected difference \citep{synthetic_control_challenges}.
+When we have multiple historical datasets, i.e., when $S>2$, we would simply merge them and consider the merged data set to be a single RWD with increased heterogeneity as illustrated in Section \ref{sm subsec:mult_hist} of the supplementary materials.
+For a valid evaluation of treatment effects, it is then important to verify equivalent patient populations, i.e., matching the distributions of $\bX_{s,i}$ under $s=1$ versus $s=2$, or to otherwise adjust for any detected differences \citep{synthetic_control_challenges}.
 As the RWD population can be from a variety of sources, such data are typically more heterogeneous than the patient population in the ongoing trial.
 We develop a novel BNP CAM model with this specific feature to model the two distributions.
 The proposed CAM model gives rise to a random partition of similar $\bX_{1,i}$ and a matching partition of $\bX_{2,i}$.
 Clusters under the latter partition can be considered digital clones of the matching clusters of the earlier partition.